jonwonglam/frontend-nanodegree-arcade-game/README.md

 `git clone https://github.com/jonwonglam/frontend-nanodegree-arcade-game.git`

 # Gameplay
+The rules are simple:
-Get points by getting your character to the other side without getting hit by a bug.
-When you get to the other side you get 1000 points.
-Being hit by a bug brings your points down to 0.
-The bugs move faster the more points you have.
+* Get points by getting your character to the water without getting hit by a bug or running out of time.
+* When you get to the other side you get 1000 points plus 3 additional seconds.
+* Being hit by a bug brings your points back down to 0.
+* The bugs move faster the more points you have.

 #### Controls
 Left/Right/Up/Down arrows move the character around.